wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/deployment.md

     ```

     * `<RELEASE_NAME>` is the name for the Helm release of the Wallarm Sidecar proxy chart
-    * `wallarm-sidecar` is the new namespace to deploy the Wallarm Sidecar proxy to, it is recommended to deploy it to a separate namespace
+    * `wallarm-sidecar` is the new namespace to deploy the Helm release with the Wallarm Sidecar proxy chart, it is recommended to deploy it to a separate namespace
     * `<PATH_TO_VALUES>` is the path to the `values.yaml` file

 ### Step 3: Attach the Wallarm Sidecar proxy to the application Pod